 Carbohydrate Microarray Facility

 We are a team of biologists, biochemists, immunochemists, chemists and mass spectrometrists and structural biologists with special expertise in the field of carbohydrates, and a library of carbohydrate materials that is currently one of the largest and most diverse in the world.
-We offer screening analyses and follow-up collaborative studies of diverse carbohydrate recognition systems, such as recombinant and natural antibodies and adhesive proteins of pathogens; viruses or their capsid proteins; as well as proteins that operate in innate and acquired immunity and cancer.
+We offer screening analyses and follow-up collaborative studies of diverse carbohydrate recognition systems such as recombinant and natural antibodies and adhesive proteins of bacteria, viruses or their capsid proteins; also proteins that operate in innate and acquired immunity and cancer.

-We can generate ‘designer’ arrays from particular glycoconjugates to characterise novel recognition systems.
-We also analyse, interpret and display the microarray results using unique, dedicated software.
+We have technologies to generate ‘designer’ and ‘beam search’ arrays from particular glycoconjugates to characterise novel recognition systems.
+We interpret and display the microarray results using unique, dedicated software.

-We encourage carbohydrate chemists to submit with acknowledgement new compounds for inclusion into screening microarrays.
+We encourage carbohydrate chemists to submit with acknowledgement new compounds for inclusion in screening microarrays.
 Joint publications arise from novel ligand assignments using these.
-If you are interested in providing compounds, please contact Dr Yan Liu (firstname.lastname@example.org).
+If you are interested in providing compounds for carbohydrate recognition studies, please contact Dr Yan Liu (email@example.com).